 - the child was under the age of 18, and

-Example: A divorced man has joint custody of his children with their mother, which means that they spend every other week with him.
+Example: A divorced man has joint physical custody of his children with their mother, which means that they spend every other week with him.
 When he learns that his ex-wife has a new boyfriend, he gets angry and refuses to return the kids to her at the end of his week.

-2. How can a defense attorney help?
+2. How can a defense attorney fight PC 278 charges?

 Defense attorneys use different strategies to oppose charges under PC 278.
 These include showing that:

-- the defendant did not act maliciously.
+- you did not act maliciously.

 2.1.
 Legal custody